 Galesburg, IL 61401

 I am honored to present Elizabeth Eckford, American civil rights icon, for the degree of Doctor of Humane Letters.

 Ms. Eckford and her eight classmates waited nearly three weeks before making a second attempt to attend Central High, which resulted in more riots and prompted President Dwight Eisenhower to call in the 101st Airborne Division to escort the students.
 Although the Little Rock Nine successfully entered the school, they faced daily hatred from students and staff throughout the year.
-As Daisy Bates, the head of the NAACP’s Arkansas branch at that time, stated, the students “endured a volcano of hatred.”
-The trauma Ms. Eckford endured during this time followed her for decades.
+As Daisy Bates, the head of the NAACP’s Arkansas branch at that

 After completing high school, Ms. Eckford attended Knox College for a year in 1959 before returning to Little Rock and, ultimately, earning a bachelor’s degree in history from Central State University in Wilberforce, Ohio.
 She then served in the U.S. Army for five years as a member of the Women’s Army Corps and was awarded the Army Good Conduct Medal while on active duty.
 Following her military career, she worked in a variety of positions before returning to Little Rock.
 Most recently, she served as a probation officer for County Circuit Court Judge Marion Humphrey for 10 years, retiring in 2009.